duttresearchgroup/MARS/README.md

 * *Daemons*: Daemons are the user-level processes which need the modules to be loaded.
 * *Tests*: Test programs to check if the framework is working.
 The source files are located in /runtime/uapi.

 # Compiling
-## Cross compiling (Recommended)
+## Cross Compiling (Recommended)
+### **Compiling step**
+This method uses two separate systems, a **host** machine (which can be your PC) and a **target** platform (Ex: Ordroid) to run the program.
 We can cross-compile the framework on our host system (or on our docker if want to get started quickly), and then deploy it on the target platform.

-Before we make, we must configure *.makefile.buildopts* correctly.
-These settings will be used for the build process.
-Important fields are
-* *ARCH_DEFAULT* : Specify the architecture of target platform.
-Ex: arm
-* *PLAT_DEFAULT* : Given an architecture, which platform are we using.
-Ex: for odroid, PLAT_DEFAULT_arm=exynos5422
+Some of the important parameters that we need to specify during compile time are:

+* *ARCH: ISA used for compiling.
+Affects the GCC being used.
+Default is `ARCH=host` if undefined*
+* *PLAT: platform to use when compiling modules with platform-specific code.
+Set based on the value for ARCH if undefined.
+Ex: for odroid, `PLAT_DEFAULT_arm=exynos5422`*
-* *CROSS_COMPILE_usr*: Cross compiler to use for compiling the daemons.
-Ex:CROSS_COMPILE_usr_DEFAULT_arm_exynos5422=arm-linux-gnueabihf-
+* *CROSS_COMPILE_usr: Which GCC to use for user space applications.
+Set based on the value for ARCH if undefined*
-* *CROSS_COMPILE_krn*: Cross compiler to use for compiling the modules
+* *CROSS_COMPILE_krn: Which GCC to use for kernel modules.
+Set based on the value for ARCH if undefined.*
-Ex: CROSS_COMPILE_krn_DEFAULT_arm_exynos5422=arm-none-eabi-<br>
+* *EXTRAFLAGS: Extra GCC options.
+Set based on the value for ARCH if undefined*
+* *KERNEL_SRC: Path to kernel source used when compiling linux kernel modules.
+Set based on the value for ARCH if undefined*
+* *MODULE: linux module to compile when running 'make exp_module'.
+No default value.*
+* *UBENCH: specify a specific target when running 'make ubench'*
+* *DAEMONS: specify specific daemons to build when running 'make daemons'.
+If blank all daemons are built.
+Use "," to separate multiple values*

 Modules are tightly coupled with the kernel and if we want to cross compile, we need the linux source code of the target platform.
 The next parameter will be used to specify that src path.
 * *KERNEL_SRC_DEFAULT*: Specify the kernel source code if cross compiling modules.

+Compiling for the first time :
+When you run `make` for the first time, it will show the list of targets that we have and generate a makefile.buildopts file.
+Before start compiling, you must configure `makefile.buildopts` correctly for your setup.
+These settings will be used for the build process.

 Once you have set these values based on your target platform, we are ready for building.
-Please ensure that the compilers specified above are actually isnstalled on the system.
+Please ensure that the compilers specified above are actually installed on the system.

+Running make always prints the set values of all build parameters.
+Running "make all" or just "make" will print a help message listing the valid targets

 To build the binaries, we can use the following commands:
 * Generate daemons: